chrisdaaz/samvera-staticweb/README.md

 - Open the `_config.yml` file
 - Add `destination: "../docs"`
+- Change the `url:` value to `url: username.github.io/samvera-staticweb` except use your username at the beginning
 - Run `bundle exec jekyll build`

 You now have a static website located in `../samvera-staticweb/docs/`.
 The next step will be to push your site up to your GitHub account.
 In GitHub Desktop, there should be an option in the top menu that says "Publish This repository" which will make your version of the repository available online.